jambonz/jambonz-docs/docs/jambonz.md

 ## Speech integration
 The platform makes use of text-to-speech as well as real-time speech recognition.
 Currently, only google is supported for both text to speech and speech to text.
 Other speech vendors will be supported in the future.

-A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambones feature servers to enable tts and speech recognition.
+A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambonz feature servers to enable tts and speech recognition.

 As part of the definition of an application, you can set defaults for the voice to use for speech synthesis as well as the language to use for speech recognition.
 These can then be overridden by verbs in the application, by using the 'synthesizer' and 'recognizer' properties